 The problem with any form of writing is that everyone has different tastes.
-Not every enjoys reading the same books, not everyone wants to read the same newspapers or magazines and not everyone is interested in reading poetry.
+Not everyone enjoys reading the same books, not everyone wants to read the same newspapers or magazines and not everyone is interested in reading poetry.

 It’s the same with your website copy.
 Not everyone will like the style and not everyone will want to read what you’ve written.

 The good news is that you don’t need everyone to love your website copy; you just need your potential customers to love it.

 So, how can you tell if your website copy is attracting the right people or if it’s just a load of rubbish?

 What’s wrong with your website copy?

 You aren’t converting

 What are visitors doing when they do come to your website?
 Are they taking one look at the homepage and clicking back off?
 Are they having a look around your website but leaving before they buy anything?

 If you’re getting a lot of website traffic but nobody is buying, then that’s a pretty good indicator that something is wrong with your copy.
 You haven’t convinced them to stay on your site and you haven’t persuaded them to invest in you.